Githubguy132010/BijbelQuiz/docs/question_picking_algorithm.md

 #### Phase 5: Filter Available Questions
 - Selects questions not yet used in current session
-- Prioritizes questions within ±1 difficulty level of target
+- Filters questions from level 1 up to the target difficulty level (cumulative selection)
+- For example: if user is at level 3, they get questions from levels 1, 2, and 3
+- This ensures that users always see easier questions as they progress
-- Falls back to exact difficulty matches
+- Falls back to questions above target level if no questions available at or below
 - Final fallback to any available question

 #### Phase 6: Apply Anti-Repetition Filter